Tony Howell Photography

-international customer base comprising offices, restaurants, hotels, businesses and the general public.
+international client base comprising offices, restaurants, hotels, businesses and the general public.
 If you'd

 like to find out more about our products please see prints

-We have many happy customers in the following countries: - Argentina, Austria, Australia, Belgium, Brazil, Canada, China, England, France, Germany, Holland,
+We have many happy customers in the following countries: - Argentina, Austria, Australia, Belgium, Brazil, Canada, China, France, Germany, Holland,

 New Zealand, Poland, Portugal,

-Romania, Russia, Scotland, South Korea, Switzerland, United Arab Emirates, USA and Wales - see testimonials
+Romania, Russia, Scotland, South Korea, Switzerland, United Arab Emirates, UK and USA - see testimonials

-Tony Howell is a professional photographer with over 35 years experience based in Somerset, near Bristol.
-He has written three Photography books and his images have been used in countless other books, calendars, magazines, on BBC TV, in a Hollywood Movie, billboards, brochures, catalogues, greeting cards, posters, postcards, websites, national newspapers, fleets of vans and much more.
+Tony Howell is a professional photographer with over 40 years experience based in Somerset, near Bristol.
+He has written three Photography books and his images have been used in countless other books, calendars, magazines, on television, in a Hollywood Movie, billboards, brochures, catalogues, greeting cards, posters, postcards, websites, national newspapers, fleets of vans and much more.
 He also does photography tuition

 'When I started using a camera in 1977, I really started seeing the world properly for the first time.
 I take photographs because I'm interested in anything beautiful, but particularly the natural world.
 I just love nature; I love the creative process, and tuning in to my own interpretation of the subject; trying to express my feelings about what I see.
 I hope to get my message across in my images: - peace and joy through beauty.
 Concentrate on beauty and it infuses your life.
 It can be a spiritual experience that lifts me higher; mostly when I'm photographing, but also when I make a great print and relive being there.
 Taking photographs makes me seek out beauty, which then uplifts me.
 I'm not just doing it for myself; I've received many thank you messages from people over the years.
 My work has uplifted them too, and many say it inspires them.
 This is surely the greatest compliment, and spurs me on to to capture more fine glimpses of this ever-changing world'.